joerivanveen/bloembraaden/README.md

 The ‘instance’ (website) is empty.
 This can be daunting.
 I prefer to consider it liberating.

 I will post some ‘getting started’ info on https://bloembraaden.io in the future.

-## Docker?
-There is some benefit in setting up your webserver manually, mainly you can tweak some extra speed and security out of your specific environment.
-However, to check out some new cool piece of software, it would be handy if it came as a Docker container.

-Currently for lack of time I am not working on this, contact me if you want to help me set it up, your help is greatly appreciated.